 Tithing was the only thing Jesus commended the Pharisees for doing.

 III.
 Because Tithing demonstrates that God has first place in your life.

 “The purpose of tithing is to teach you to always put God in first place in your lives.”
 Deuteronomy 14:23 (LB)

 IV.
 Because tithing reminds us that everything we have was given to us by God.

-“Always remember that it is the Lord your God who gives you the ability to produce wealth.”
-Deuteronomy 8:18
+“Remember the Lord your God, for it He who gives you the ability to produce wealth.”
+Deuteronomy 8:18 (NIV)

 V. Because tithing expresses my love to the Lord.